Configure Bitbucket Posting User

 The Bitbucket posting user must be created by an individual on your team with the following administrative permissions:

-Log in to your Bitbucket instance as an admin and create a new user with the username PullRequest.
-This will be the user that posts comments in your repositories.
+Log in to your Bitbucket instance as an administrator and create a new user with the username PullRequest or HackerOne.
+HackerOne Code will use this user to post scan results and validated issues.

-PullRequest will never write or modify code in your repositories.
-Read more about how we keep your data secure here.
+HackerOne Code will DOES NOT perform any code modification operations in your repositories.
+Read more about how we keep your data secure .

-Log in to Bitbucket as the PullRequest user.
+Log in to Bitbucket as the user you just created.

 The access token will need to have Projects READ and Repositories WRITE permissions.